inside.ewu.edu

 Pre-requisites: admission into advanced standing MSW program or permission of MSW Director.

-This course provides Advanced Standing students with an overview of the foundation requirements for advanced study in the MSW program.
-It prepares students with additional problem formulation, sampling, data collection, measurement and research designs to complete the advanced year applied research project.
+Provides Advanced Standing students an overview of the foundation requirements for advanced study in the MSW program.
+Prepares students with additional problem formulation, sampling, data collection, measurement, and research designs to complete the advanced year applied research project.

 SOWK 562.
 SUICIDE ASSESSMENT, TREATMENT AND MANAGEMENT.
 4 Credits.